-The following graph represents the geographic extents - shown as a percentage of total land area - and relative/
+The following graph represents the geographic extents - shown as a percentage of total land area - and relative/comparative diversity of ESAs occurring throughout the CVRD.

 Figure 1-2: Environmentally sensitive areas (ESAs) by total land area in the CVRD.

 Ecosystems in the CVRD with particularly high ecological values include the following: